sidagarwal04/linkmagic/README.md

 ### Setup (GitHub Actions)

-1.  **Enable Firebase Hosting:** In your Firebase project settings, enable the Hosting service.
-2.  **Generate a Firebase Service Account Key:**
+1.  **Generate a Firebase Service Account Key:**
-    *   Go to Project settings > Service accounts.
+    *   Go to Project settings > Service accounts in the Firebase Console.
     *   Select "Node.js" and click "Generate new private key".
     *   Save the downloaded JSON file securely.
-3.  **Configure GitHub Secrets:** In your GitHub repository settings (Settings > Secrets and variables > Actions), add the following secrets:
+2.  **Configure GitHub Secrets:** In your GitHub repository settings (Settings > Secrets and variables > Actions), add the following secrets:
     *   `FIREBASE_PROJECT_ID`: Your Firebase Project ID.
     *   `FIREBASE_SERVICE_ACCOUNT`: The **entire content** of the JSON service account key file you downloaded.
-Copy and paste the full JSON object.
+Copy and paste the full JSON object. *Note: The workflow file might reference a different secret name like `FIREBASE_SERVICE_ACCOUNT_LINKMAGIC`.
+Ensure the name here matches the name used in your `.github/workflows/deploy.yml` file.*

 ### Deployment Process